Arthur Van Doren

-Arthur Georges Stanislas Henri Van Doren (born 1 October 1994) is a Belgian field hockey player who plays as a defender for Dutch Hoofdklasse club Bloemendaal and the Belgium national team.
+Arthur Georges Stanislas Henri Van Doren (born 1 October 1994) is a Belgian field hockey player who plays as a defender for Braxgata and the Belgium national team.

 He is the brother of fellow Belgian international Loic Van Doren.
 In 2017, he won simultaneously both FIH awards of FIH Player and FIH Rising Star of the Year.
 At the 2018 Hockey Stars Awards he was named the FIH Player of the Year for the second time in a row.